 The city has received many awards in recent years, but the most notable was a 5th place ranking in a Moneysense.ca survey of the best places to live in Canada.

-The survey ranked 415 cities in Canada based on economy, affordability, healthcare, education, weather, amenities and cultural events.
+The survey ranked 415 cities in Canada based on their economies, affordability, healthcare, education, weather, amenities, and cultural events.

-This article gives you the crucial things you need to know about living in Lacombe and an honest assessment of the pros and cons of living in Lacombe.
+This article provides the crucial information you need to know about living in Lacombe and an honest assessment of its pros and cons.

 Living In Lacombe – The Facts